automation-tasks-rs/cargo_auto_lib/README.md

 Now open the README.md and you will see the data that this automation task copied from other places.
 Therefore you change this data only in one place, the automation task copies them wherever needed.

-## Caveats

-This crate will attempt to edit `Cargo.toml`.
-Unfortunately, there's no great robust way right now to edit TOML file preserving formatting and comments and such, so right now I use just regex to do this.
-If you find that the heuristics don't work for you though please let me know and I'll try to check in a fix!

 ## Development details

 Read the development details in a separate md file: